Academic Information and Policies

 - Financial holds are placed on student accounts with past due balances after the last day to drop with a refund for standard length classes.
-This hold will restrict registration and withhold official transcripts.
+This hold will restrict registration.

 - The College may require advance payment of future services on accounts that have been previously referred for collection.

 The current penalty charge listed on the web and all collection fees, including court costs and attorney fees, are charged to the student account on returned checks of any nature.
 Any returned check intended as payment of a student account will be considered as non-payment and subject to the conditions listed in the Past Due Account section.
 If a returned check was used to pay off a previous debt in order to register for the current term, the student will be administratively dropped from the current term.
 After the college has received a returned check, personal checks will not be accepted.
 The student must remit payment by cash or currently-accepted credit or debit cards.

 Delinquent accounts 90 days past due may be turned over to an outside collection agency for collection of the debt.
 The college cannot make or accept special payment arrangements to avoid assignment to a collection agency.
 Educational debt is non-dischargeable under Section 523(a)(8) of the U.S. Bankruptcy Code.
 There is no statute of limitation on the collection of educational debt.
 Therefore, the college will attempt to collect from any student who seeks services of the college, even if that account had previously been deemed non-collectable.
 The consequences for a student’s account being turned over to collections are as follows: